zuffdaddy/war-in-takistan/tpwcas/readme.txt

 	- Cleanup of config variables in addon version
 	- Changes to stance modification code to make it CBA independent
 	- bDetect 0.73

+* 3.04 20120810
+	- Fixed player shake under sporadic enemy fire
+	- Added some randomisation so that units aren't suppressed by exactly the number of bullets specified in the shot threshold
+	- bDetect vehicle fixes
+	- bDetect 0.74